astronnerd/chatliteio/README.md

-# chatliteio
+# ChatLite.io
-ChatLite.io - Real Time Node Socket.io Multi-Client Chat App!
+A Real Time Node Socket.io Multi-Client Chat App!

 # how to use on local?
   - clone the repo on local.